×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in San Juan La Laguna, involves several steps.
 First, you need to decide what type of accommodation you're looking for.
 This could be a house, an apartment, or a room in a shared house.
 Once you've decided on the type of accommodation, you can start your search.
 One of the best ways to find a place to live in San Juan La Laguna is to use online property rental or real estate websites.
 Websites like Airbnb, Booking.com, and Expedia can provide listings for short-term rentals, while websites like Encuentra24 and OLX Guatemala can provide listings for long-term rentals and properties for sale.
 Another way to find a place to live is to contact a local real estate agent.
 They can provide you with listings that match your criteria and arrange viewings.
 You can also find a place to live by asking locals.
 Many properties in San Juan La Laguna are not listed online, so asking around can help you find hidden gems.
 You can ask locals in person, or you can join local Facebook groups and ask for recommendations there.
 Once you've found a place you like, you'll need to negotiate the terms of the lease or purchase with the landlord or seller.
 This will include the price, the length of the lease, and any other conditions.
 Finally, before you move in, you should inspect the property thoroughly.
 Check for any damage or issues that need to be fixed, and make sure that the property has all the amenities you need.
-Remember, finding a place to live in San Juan La Laguna can take time, so be patient and don't rush the process," said one expat in San Juan La Laguna.
+Remember, finding a place to live in San Juan La Laguna can take time, so be patient and don't rush the process," wrote a member in San Juan La Laguna.

 What is a typical expat home or apartment like in San Juan La Laguna?

 "Expat homes or apartments in San Juan La Laguna, are typically modest yet comfortable, reflecting the local architecture and culture.
 They are often constructed with traditional materials such as adobe, wood, and tile.
 Many homes have a central courtyard, which is a common feature in Guatemalan architecture.
 The homes usually have a living room, a kitchen, one or more bedrooms, and a bathroom.
 The kitchen is often equipped with basic appliances, and the living area is usually furnished with locally made furniture.
 The bedrooms are typically simple, with a bed and some storage space.
 The bathrooms usually have a shower, a sink, and a toilet.
 Many expat homes also have outdoor spaces, such as a garden or a terrace, where residents can enjoy the pleasant Guatemalan climate.
 Some homes may also have a rooftop area, offering stunning views of the surrounding mountains and Lake Atitlan.
 Despite their simplicity, these homes are often brightly colored and decorated with local art and textiles, giving them a unique and vibrant feel.
 They are usually located within walking distance of local amenities, such as markets, restaurants, and shops.
 While some expats choose to live in more modern, Western-style apartments or condos, many prefer the charm and authenticity of traditional Guatemalan homes.
-Regardless of the style, most expat homes in San Juan La Laguna offer a comfortable and enjoyable living experience," said one expat who made the move to San Juan La Laguna.
+Regardless of the style, most expat homes in San Juan La Laguna offer a comfortable and enjoyable living experience," remarked one expat who made the move to San Juan La Laguna.

 What is the average cost of housing in San Juan La Laguna?